 Me: “If you change my life I will give you my life.”

-I went back to the facility and on the outside nothing changed!
-The very next day I woke up a new person, I did not want to swear or lust anymore.
+I went back to the facility, and on the outside nothing changed.
+The very next day I woke up a new person.
+I did not want to swear or lust anymore.
 I did not want to be a gang member anymore.
-All of that was replaced with a unquenchable desire to read God’s word, pray, and go to church as much as possible.
+All of that was replaced with an unquenchable desire to read God’s Word, pray, and go to church as much as possible!

 As of today, I have been clean for nearly three years.
-I am a husband, a godly son, a community missionary, a minister in my church, a mentor and the Lord is and has redeemed all of my brokenness.
+I am a husband, a godly son, a community missionary, a minister in my church, and a mentor.
+The Lord has redeemed all of my brokenness!